Hogs Hole Apple Weekend at Red House

 Hogs Hole Apple Weekend will celebrate Red House’s orchard and the history of the site.
 With heritage apples to try and buy, an apple press and hot mulled cider it is a must for any apple lover.

-Stalls with local produce for sale, children’s games and activities will run alongside an apple hunt in the house and garden tours to find out more about Morris’ plans for his garden.
+Stalls with local produce for sale, children’s games and activities will run alongside a childrens trail, short talks and garden tours.